MasoudJTehrani/PCLA/README.md

 ## Setup
 Download and install the <a href="https://carla.readthedocs.io/en/latest/">CARLA simulator</a> from the official website.
 Based on your preference, you can either use quick installation or build from source.</br>
+Please make sure CUDA and PyTorch are installed.</br>
+<a href="https://www.gpu-mart.com/blog/install-nvidia-cuda-11-on-ubuntu">Tutorial for installing CUDA on ubuntu<a></br>
+<a href="https://pytorch.org/get-started/locally/">Tutorial for PyTorch<a>

-On **Ubuntu**, clone the repository and build the conda environment:
+Clone the repository and build the conda environment:
 # PCLA 1
 ```Shell
 git clone https://github.com/MasoudJTehrani/PCLA